Our Mission and Vision

 Ensuring equal access to health care through health equity and health literacy

-More than 77 million adults have basic or below basic health literacy2 — or the ability to understand the basic health services and instructions they receive.
-Even more can’t access the care they need because of social and cultural disparities.
+More than 77 million adults have basic or below basic health literacy — or the ability to understand the basic health services and instructions they receive.
+Even more can’t access the care they need because of social and cultural disparities.2

-Low health literacy costs the U.S. billions of dollars every year3 and impacts the quality of care millions of Americans receive.
-In the spirit of our mission, our whole-person model of care leverages Culturally and Linguistically Appropriate Services (CLAS) standards and strong community partnerships.
+Low health literacy costs the U.S. billions of dollars every year and impacts the quality of care millions of Americans receive.
+In the spirit of our mission, our whole-person model of care leverages Culturally and Linguistically Appropriate Services (CLAS) standards and strong community partnerships.3

 Through community outreach, collaboration with providers and their staff, and 24/7 access to interpretation services, we help to ensure each of our members gets the appropriate, unique care and services they need and deserve.